RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>25</sup> For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision.
 <sup>26</sup> Therefore if the uncircumcision keep the righteousness of the law, shall not his uncircumcision be counted for circumcision?
 <sup>27</sup> And shall not uncircumcision which is by nature, if it fulfil the law, judge thee, who by the letter and circumcision dost transgress the law?
-<sup>28</sup> For he is not a Jew, which is one outwardly ; neither [is that] circumcision, which is outward in the flesh:
+<sup>28</sup> For he is not a Jew, which is one outwardly; neither [is that] circumcision, which is outward in the flesh:
-<sup>29</sup> But he [is] a Jew, which is one inwardly ; and circumcision [is that] of the heart, in the spirit, [and] not in the letter; whose praise [is] not of men, but of God.
+<sup>29</sup> But he [is] a Jew, which is one inwardly; and circumcision [is that] of the heart, in the spirit, [and] not in the letter; whose praise [is] not of men, but of God.
 ## Chapter 3

 <sup>1</sup> What advantage then hath the Jew? or what profit [is there] of circumcision?
 <sup>2</sup> Much every way: chiefly, because that unto them were committed the oracles of God.
 <sup>3</sup> For what if some did not believe? shall their unbelief make the faith of God without effect?
-<sup>4</sup> God forbid : yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.
+<sup>4</sup> God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.
 <sup>5</sup> But if our unrighteousness commend the righteousness of God, what shall we say?
 [Is] God unrighteous who taketh vengeance?
 (I speak as a man )
-<sup>6</sup> God forbid : for then how shall God judge the world?
+<sup>6</sup> God forbid: for then how shall God judge the world?
 <sup>7</sup> For if the truth of God hath more abounded through my lie unto his glory; why yet am I also judged as a sinner?
 <sup>8</sup> And not [rather], (as we be slanderously reported, and as some affirm that we say,) Let us do evil, that good may come? whose damnation is just.
 <sup>9</sup> What then? are we better [than they]?
 No, in no wise: for we have before proved both Jews and Gentiles, that they are all under sin;
 <sup>10</sup> As it is written, There is none righteous, no, not one:
 <sup>11</sup> There is none that understandeth, there is none that seeketh after God.
-<sup>12</sup> They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one .
+<sup>12</sup> They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one.
 <sup>13</sup> Their throat [is] an open sepulchre; with their tongues they have used deceit; the poison of asps [is] under their lips:
 <sup>14</sup> Whose mouth [is] full of cursing and bitterness:
 <sup>15</sup> Their feet [are] swift to shed blood: